Graphic version of this page

 We face unprecedented challenges to our environment, our economy, and the future security of energy supply.
 Decisions we make now will affect the planet and the quality and way of life for generations to come.

-The EU has set targets for generating 20% of its total energy from renewables sources.
-Miscanthus has been developed specifically for energy production, producing large amounts of biomass efficiently: and is widely acknowledged as an ideal energy crop and is supported by Natural England in the form of an Establishment Grant.
-This support represents a significant opportunity for UK farming.
+Despite the current confusing political climate in the UK, many people identify the need for us to increasingly source our energy needs from renewables sources.
+Miscanthus has been developed for energy production, producing large amounts of biomass efficiently: and is widely acknowledged as an ideal energy crop which has been previously supported by Natural England in the form of an Establishment Grant.
+It also complements forestry as it sits easily alongside to help even out supply chain needs.

 Energy crops can be used for a range of energy markets, for dedicated biomass power stations or co-firing at existing coal power stations.
-On a smaller scale the crop can be burnt directly as chip on farm to generate heat, qualifying under the Renewable Heat Initiative or densified into energy crop pellets for use in dedicated boilers at home or in business.
+On a smaller scale the crop can be burnt directly as chip (or bought pelletised) on farm to generate heat, qualifying under the Renewable Heat Initiative as it is now more widely densified into energy crop pellets for use in dedicated boilers at home or in business.
 Within the UK, it is estimated that over 125,000 Ha of production is required for Dedicated Power Projects, with further areas needed to satisfy the co-firing and heating markets.
-This can all be grown on non food producing land.
+This can all be grown on non food producing land that still qualifies for the RPA Basic Farm Payment, whilst it is here..
+It is ideal for farmers wishing to take life easier but who still want to retain control over their land.

 Renewable Heat Incentive

-The Renewable Heat Incentive (RHI) from the Department of Climate Change (DECC) aims to revolutionise the way we think about generating heat in commercial buildings and, eventually, our homes (Green Deal..Govt announcement due Autumn 2012).
+The Renewable Heat Incentive (RHI) has helped revolutionise the way we think about generating heat in commercial buildings and, eventually, our homes, (once Government decide on their best Policy to achieve this!)

-The RHI for those businesses that install new Biomass Boilers with approved installers, is guaranteed for 20 years and is index linked.
+The RHI for those businesses that install new Biomass Boilers with approved installers, is guaranteed for at least 7 years and is index linked.

-For example, an approved 60Kw Biomass boiler installed to provide heating and hot water for a small office block would only require 3 hectares of locally grown Miscanthus as its sole fuel, or less if supplementing local wood supply, that would deliver significant savings over conventional fossil fuel based sources , and provide approximately £6,000 p.a. of RHI payment, related to actual use, which is metered.
+For example, an approved 60Kw Biomass boiler installed to provide heating and hot water for a small office block would only require 3 hectares of locally grown Miscanthus as its sole fuel, or less when supplementing local wood supply.
+This would deliver significant savings over conventional fossil fuel based sources, and provides approximately £6,000 p.a. of RHI payment, related to actual use, which is metered.

-SEIL have researched biomass installers and manufacturers and have gained huge experience from trading in other EU countries.
+MNL Team have researched biomass installers and manufacturers and have gained huge experience, trading in other EU countries.
 We know the good guys and the ones to sidestep, and will be pleased to help.
-Just give us a call, using the call back or online enquiry form
+Just give us a call, using the call back or online enquiry form..

 Power